lamnhan066/cloud_sync/README.md

 ## Contributing

 Contributions to the `cloud_sync` package are welcome\!
 Please feel free to submit issues and pull requests on the [GitHub](https://github.com/lamnhan066/cloud_sync).

+If you'd like to add more adapters, you can contribute to the [cloud_sync_adapters](https://github.com/lamnhan066/cloud_sync_adapters) collections.

 ## License